-Note: Fingerjoined lumber marked as "HRA" and used in non-standard fire-rated assemblies may require additional fire protection.
-See ASTM D7374 for background on standard fire-rated assemblies.
+Note: Fingerjoined lumber marked as "Non-HRA" and used in fire rated assemblies or marked as "HRA" and used in non-standard fire rated assemblies may require additional fire protection.

-3.2.2 CHEMICALLY TREATED WOOD
+3.1.3.2 CHEMICALLY TREATED WOOD

 Fingerjoining chemically treated lumber or chemical treatment of fingerjoined lumber are not within the scope of this Standard.